locuslab/qpth/README-IN.md

 and molecular modeling.
-As we build our machine learning systems to interact with real data from these fields, we often **cannot** (but sometimes can) simply ``learn away'' the optimization sub-problems by adding more layers in our network.
+As we build our machine learning systems to interact with real data from these fields, we often **cannot** (but sometimes can) simply "learn away" the optimization sub-problems by adding more layers in our network.
 Well-defined optimization problems may be added if you have a thorough understanding of your feature space, but oftentimes we **don't** have this understanding and resort to